Let me help you become an accessibility champion

 Carie Fisher

-We all have responsibilities, you know, we can all be superheroes and fix the web.
-So it's not just the responsibility of the developer.
-It's the responsibility of people with disabilities.
-And every single other stakeholders in the process.
+What it comes down to is education and awareness building.
+It's not just the responsibility of the developer, it's the responsibility of people with disabilities and every single other stakeholder in the process.

 Joe Dolson